TIN0-m/Home-Lab/Deployment-Guide.md

 11.11 - Storage: 30 GiB.
 11.12 - Click "Launch instance."

-## Phase 5: Initial Access & Internal Networking 🔌
+## Initial Access and Internal Networking

-Now that your servers are running, we'll connect to them and set up basic internal communication.
-Connect to Your Management Jump Box:
+12.1 - Connect to Your Management Jump Box:
 Go to EC2 dashboard -> "Instances."
 Select your Management-Jump-Box instance.
 For Windows Jump Box: